Author: Dr. Jean-Paul Rodrigue

 1. Information Technologies and the Material Economy

-The diffusion of information and telecommunication technologies (ICT) resulted in several economic and social impacts.
-Historically, information required physical means to be diffused, implying that the domains of transportation and information diffusion were similar.
+Information and telecommunication technologies (ICT) diffusion resulted in several economic and social impacts.
+Historically, information required physical means to be diffused, implying that transportation and information diffusion domains were similar.
 For instance, postal services require physical means, making information mobility similar to freight mobility.
 The invention of the telegraph was the first significant technology contributing to the separation between transportation and telecommunications.
 Later on, the telephone, radio, and television would further contribute to this division by creating information networks separated from transportation networks.
-A new range of ICT that emerged in the 1980s contributed to a reversal of this trend by making telecommunication and transportation more integrated.
-These include computers, satellite communication, mobile phones, and finally, the Internet.
+A new range of ICT that emerged in the 1980s contributed to reversing this trend by making telecommunication and transportation more integrated.
+These include computers, satellite communication, mobile phones, and the Internet.

 - Asset management paradigm.
 Elements of what has been labeled as the ‘sharing economy’ are more effective means to manage existing assets, such as real estate or vehicles, by linking providers and consumers.
 Even if the managing platform can be perceived as immaterial, it involves tangible assets that are more intensively used.